SrzStephen/python-aws-iot-custom-authorizer/arduino_connect_example/README.md

 has already been included since it's not a secret.

 # Issues
 AWS suggests that the `x-amz-customauthorizer-name` gets URL encoded.
-I haven't got around to implementing this.
-I haven't implemented this but i'd expect if you start having spaces in your authorizer name then you'd have an issue.
+I haven't implemented this but I'd expect if you start having spaces or special characters in your authorizer name, but I don't hence it being a low priority thing for me to look at.

-There is currently no support for signature verification, in theory this should be pretty easy (add it to `mqtt_modified_username`) as suggested by AWS in their [connection guide](https://docs.aws.amazon.com/iot/latest/developerguide/custom-auth.html#custom-auth-mqtt)
+There is currently no support for signature verification, in theory this should be pretty easy (add it to `mqtt_modified_username`) as suggested by AWS in their [connection guide](https://docs.aws.amazon.com/iot/latest/developerguide/custom-auth.html#custom-auth-mqtt).
+I've explained the implications of this over in the [README in the python-aws-iot-custom-authorizer](https://github.com/SrzStephen/python-aws-iot-custom-authorizer)